jefkine/deepgrid-blog/_posts/general/2018-05-21-2018-05-21-vanishing-and-exploding-gradient-problems.markdown

 ### Conclusions ###

 In this article we went through the intuition behind the vanishing and exploding gradient problems.
-The values of the largest eigenvalue $$ \lambda_{1} $$ have a direct influence in the way the gradient behaves eventually. $$ \lambda_{1} \lt 1 $$ causes the gradients to varnish while $$ \lambda_{1} \gt 1 $$ caused the gradients to explode.
+The values of the largest eigenvalue $$ \lambda_{1} $$ have a direct influence in the way the gradient behaves eventually. $$ \lambda_{1} \lt 1 $$ causes the gradients to vanish while $$ \lambda_{1} \gt 1 $$ caused the gradients to explode.

 This leads us to the fact $$ \lambda_{1} = 1 $$ would avoid both the vanishing and exploding gradient problems and although it is not as straightforward as it seems.
 This fact however has been used as the intuition behind creating most of the proposed solutions.

 The proposed solutions are discussed here in brief but with some key references that the readers would find useful in obtain a greater understanding of how they work.
 Feel free to leave questions or feedback in the comments section.

 ### References ###
-1. Pascanu, Razvan; Mikolov, Tomas; Bengio, Yoshua (2012) On the difficulty of training Recurrent Neural Networks [[pdf]](https://arxiv.org/pdf/1211.5063.pdf){:target="_blank"}
+1. Pascanu, Razvan; Mikolov, Tomas; Bengio, Yoshua (2012) On the difficulty of training Recurrent Neural Networks [[PDF]](https://arxiv.org/pdf/1211.5063.pdf){:target="_blank"}
 2. Doya, K. (1993).
 Bifurcations of recurrent neural networks in gradient descent learning.
-IEEE Transactions on Neural Networks, 1, 75–80. [[pdf]](https://pdfs.semanticscholar.org/b579/27b713a6f9b73c7941f99144165396483478.pdf){:target="_blank"}
+IEEE Transactions on Neural Networks, 1, 75–80. [[PDF]](https://pdfs.semanticscholar.org/b579/27b713a6f9b73c7941f99144165396483478.pdf){:target="_blank"}
 3. Martens, J. and Sutskever, I. (2011).
 Learning recurrent neural networks with Hessian-free optimization.
 In Proc.
 ICML’2011 .
-ACM. [[pdf]](http://www.icml-2011.org/papers/532_icmlpaper.pdf){:target="_blank"}
+ACM. [[PDF]](http://www.icml-2011.org/papers/532_icmlpaper.pdf){:target="_blank"}
 4. Jaeger, H., Lukosevicius, M., Popovici, D., and Siewert, U. (2007).
 Optimization and applications of echo state networks with leaky- integrator neurons.
-Neural Networks, 20(3), 335–352. [[pdf]](https://pdfs.semanticscholar.org/a10e/c7cc6c42c7780ef631c038b16c49ed865038.pdf){:target="_blank"}
+Neural Networks, 20(3), 335–352. [[PDF]](https://pdfs.semanticscholar.org/a10e/c7cc6c42c7780ef631c038b16c49ed865038.pdf){:target="_blank"}
-5. Yoshua Bengio, Nicolas Boulanger-Lewandowski, Razvan Pascanu, Advances in Optimizing Recurrent Networks arXiv report 1212.0901, 2012. [[pdf]](https://arxiv.org/pdf/1212.0901.pdf){:target="_blank"}
+5. Yoshua Bengio, Nicolas Boulanger-Lewandowski, Razvan Pascanu, Advances in Optimizing Recurrent Networks arXiv report 1212.0901, 2012. [[PDF]](https://arxiv.org/pdf/1212.0901.pdf){:target="_blank"}
 6. Hochreiter, S. and Schmidhuber, J. (1997).
 Long short-term memory.
-Neural Computation, 9(8):1735–1780. [[pdf]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.676.4320&rep=rep1&type=pdf){:target="_blank"}
+Neural Computation, 9(8):1735–1780. [[PDF]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.676.4320&rep=rep1&type=pdf){:target="_blank"}
 7. Kyunghyun Cho, Bart Van Merriënboer, Caglar Gulcehre, Dzmitry Bahdanau, Fethi Bougares, Holger Schwenk, and Yoshua Bengio.
 Learning phrase representations using rnn encoder–decoder for statistical machine translation.
 In Proc.
 EMNLP, pages 1724–1734.
-ACL, 2014 [[pdf]](https://arxiv.org/pdf/1406.1078.pdf){:target="_blank"}
+ACL, 2014 [[PDF]](https://arxiv.org/pdf/1406.1078.pdf){:target="_blank"}
 8. Lukoˇseviˇcius, M. and Jaeger, H. (2009).
 Reservoir computing approaches to recurrent neural network training.
-Computer Science Review, 3(3), 127–149. [[pdf]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.470.843&rep=rep1&type=pdf){:target="_blank"}
+Computer Science Review, 3(3), 127–149. [[PDF]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.470.843&rep=rep1&type=pdf){:target="_blank"}
 9. Mikael Henaff, Arthur Szlam, Yann LeCun Recurrent Orthogonal Networks and Long-Memory Tasks.
-2016 [[pdf]](https://arxiv.org/pdf/1602.06662.pdf){:target="_blank"}
+2016 [[PDF]](https://arxiv.org/pdf/1602.06662.pdf){:target="_blank"}